 Today, Intertek/ETL is the largest tester of consumer products in the world.
 Its certifications of product safety are done to precisely the same standards and carry the same value as UL and every other NRTL.
 The ETL Mark is accepted by retailers from McDonalds to IKEA to Sears to Wal-Mart.

 TÜV SÜD's roots go back even further, dating to 1866 and steam boiler inspection in Germany.
 In the century and a half since, TÜV SÜD and its subsidiaries have grown into a global provider of product testing and other technical services.

-Big Ass Solutions, like thousands of other responsible, engaged and progressive companies globally, chooses to use Intertek, TÜV SÜD and other NRTL certification entities for the testing and certification of its products.
+Big Ass Fans, like thousands of other responsible, engaged and progressive companies globally, chooses to use Intertek, TÜV SÜD and other NRTL certification entities for the testing and certification of its products.
 Which NRTL entity a company chooses to test and certify its products is an individual decision.
 They key is that each NRTL certified lab is accredited to perform the certifications, just like all the others.

 Are all NRTL marks the legal equivalent to the UL Listed Marks?

 Yes.
 The true legal requirement to test and certify products for sale in the United States is a designation by the Occupational Safety and Health Administration (OSHA) as a Nationally Recognized Testing Laboratory (NRTL).
 An NRTL functions to provide independent evaluation, testing, and certification of any electrically operated or gas- and oil-fired product.
 A product bearing any NRTL mark is determined to have met the minimum requirements of prescribed product safety standards.
 Moreover, the mark indicates that Big Ass Fans manufacturing facilities conform to a range of compliance measures and are subject to periodic follow-up inspections to verify continued conformance.